praabindhp/Fast-API/README.md

 # Fast-API
 Programs - Fast API

-Application To Be Implemented For Fast API
+Simple Format Of Application To Be Implemented For Fast API